 FULL REVIEW: 5 Best Biking Gloves for Kids

 Biking gloves are an adorable accessory, but can also be the first line of defense for young riders who often fall hands first.
 A protective layer and a bit of padding on those little palms can help prevent minor injuries and a lot of tears.

 MSRP: $28 (Simply Kids Knee and Elbow Pad Set)

 FULL REVIEW: 5 Best Knee and Elbow Pads for Kids

 Knee and elbow pads are a pretty essential kids bike accessory for aggressive and adventurous kids.
 But they’re also ideal for timid or average riders who gain a bit of confidence when they put on their bike riding “armor”!

 Simply Kids knee and elbow pads come in a variety of sizes for young and older kids, as well as fun patterns for boys and girls.
-While there are many cheap pads sets on Amazon, Simply Kids pads actually fit quite well and are comfortable to wear.
+While there are many cheap pads sets on Amazon that fit poorly, Simply Kids pads actually fit quite well and are comfortable to wear.